curateteaching/digitalpedagogy/keywords/online.md

 * Artifact permissions: GNU General Public Licence
 * Creator and Affiliation: Alan Levine

 GitHub provides a unique platform for authorship, collaboration, and peer review.
-GitHub was originally created to allow software developers to share code and it gained popularity because of how it allows users to “fork” files from other users.
+GitHub was originally created to allow software developers to share code, and it gained popularity because of how it allows users to “fork” files from other users.
 Forking a project allows users to copy code to their own GitHub account and make changes without affecting the original file.
 According to Schaeffer (Push, Pull, Fork: GitHub for Academics), a “‘forked’ project can be used as the basis for a new project, or can be used to work out new features that can be merged back into the original.”
 An Assignments Bank is a site in which teachers and learners can create and complete assignments related to a shared topic of interest or scholarship.
 Alan Levine’s Assignments Bank Github repository enables teachers and students to author their own Assignments Bank and build a community around the assignments they create.
 Examples of such communities, including [ds106](http://assignments.ds106.us/) and the [Connected Learning MOOC](http://clmoocmb.educatorinnovator.org/home/), are listed on Levine's Github page.
 Creating an Assignments Bank allows members of a community to author opportunities for learning within their community and with others outside of their community.
 This allows communities to have agency over the ways members of the communities and outside networks participate together.
 Assignments Banks should be created outside of the LMS in order to make the work of the community visible and accessible to a broader network; Levine’s Assignment Bank GitHub repository is for a WordPress-based tool.

 ### ThoughtVectors in Concept Space syllabus